Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 Fried chicken and waffles

-Excellent Black-Owned Restaurants in San Francisco
+Black-Owned Restaurants in San Francisco

-One way to experience black culture in SF is with your meals.
-Across the city, you'll find black-owned restaurants serving a variety of cuisines.
+One way to experience Black culture in SF is with your meals.
+Across the city, you'll find Black-owned restaurants serving a variety of cuisines.

 Bayview

-Civic Center and Lower Haight
+Civic Center

 Z Zoul Cafe

-295 Eddy St.
+295 Eddy Street

 "Zoul" means friend in Sudanese; but once you sample some of Chef Aref Elgaali's traditional recipes at Z Zoul Cafe, you'll feel more like family.
 Aref's wife and co-owner, Dalia, is famous for her irresisitable rice pudding.